learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-lab-content.md

 ## Purpose of A Lab

-The purpose of a lab if for students to be practicing what is taught in a lecture or through reading.
+The purpose of a lab is for students to practice what is taught in a lecture or through a reading.
 Students become developers when they are working on labs.

 Because of this, we want our labs to be challenging but applicable.
 Students should feel pushed intellectually with each lab, but not overwhelmed.